 What attracted you to this role?

 My mother is an entrepreneur as well, so it runs in the family and I always planned on being self-employed at some point.
-I was in NYC for over three years, and when I moved back from New York to Helsinki in 2016, I had some clients who wanted to continue working with me overseas.
-I decided to give it a go, start my own studio, and stop freelancing for agencies.
+I was in NYC for over three years and moved back from New York to Helsinki in 2016.
+At the time, I had some clients who wanted to continue working with me overseas.
+So I decided to give it a go, start my own studio, and stop freelancing for agencies.
 I loved the idea of being able to choose your own clients.
 Now I can work with clients that share my values, which makes working for them much enjoyable.
-I also like to travel a lot, so being self-employed has allowed me to have my own schedule, decide when to have time off and the ability to work remotely as well.
+I also like to travel a lot.
+Being self-employed has allowed me to have my own schedule, decide when to have time off and the ability to work remotely as well.

 Walk me through a typical day in your role.
 What activities do you engage in?
 What types of meetings do you join?
 When’s lunch?